chrislgarry/SlackTerminator/README.md

 # SlackTerminator
-Delete all of the messages in a slack channel.
+Delete all of the messages in a Slack channel.

 # Dependencies